FHPythonUtils/LicenseCheck/README.md

                         a list of licenses to ignore (skipped, compat may still be False) --fail-licenses FAIL_LICENSES [FAIL_LICENSES ...]
+                        a list of licenses to fail (compat=False) --only-licenses ONLY_LICENSES [ONLY_LICENSES ...]
-                        a list of licenses to fail (compat=False) --skip-dependencies SKIP_DEPENDENCIES [SKIP_DEPENDENCIES ...]
+                        a list of allowed licenses (any other license will fail) --skip-dependencies SKIP_DEPENDENCIES [SKIP_DEPENDENCIES ...]
 						a list of dependencies to skip (compat=False) --zero, -0            Return non zero exit code if an incompatible license is found